Sure, you can mince garlic with a knife, but a good garlic press makes the job faster and easier.

 A garlic press is meant to be a convenient alternative to a chef’s knife, giving you minced garlic in seconds—no knife skills required.
 This small everyday tool is usually quite simple: The traditional design consists of a hopper or perforated basket that holds garlic cloves, a plunger that presses garlic through the perforations, and a lever mechanism or handles that force the plunger down on the cloves.

-Our longtime favorite garlic press, the Kuhn Rikon Epicurean Garlic Press, makes quick work of mincing, is comfortable to hold, and is easy to clean—but at $44.95, it’s expensive.
+Our longtime favorite garlic press, the Kuhn Rikon Epicurean Garlic Press, makes quick work of mincing, is comfortable to hold, and is easy to clean—but at about $45.00, it’s expensive.
 With new and cheaper models on the market—including a cube‑shaped gadget and a curved model that rocks back and forth—we wondered if any could offer reliable mincing at a lower price.
-We selected nine products (including our former winner) ranging in price from $14.99 to $44.95 and put them to the test.
+We selected nine products (including our former winner) ranging in price from about $15.00 to $50.00 and put them to the test.

 We used each press to mince peeled garlic cloves, and because some presses claim to work with unpeeled cloves, we tried those, too (both with and without their woody stems).
 To test how mince quality affected flavor, we made infused olive oil, and to see how the garlic fared in a cooked application, we made batches of our Pasta with Garlic and Oil.
 Finally, we asked users of different hand sizes and skill levels to mince peeled and unpeeled cloves with each press.